Thomas Otho Travers

 As summer came to an end, Raffles received a posting at British Bencoolen with headquarters at Fort Marlborough in Sumatra and Travers accompanied him, leaving England in late October or early November and arriving in India on 19 March 1818 after a 14,244-mile voyage with no intermediate stops.
+In Bencoolen, Mary had her first child in July 1818.

-In March 1820, Raffles appointed Travers, who had by then had a child, then his acting second assistant, to be Resident and Commandant at Singapore, to replace Robert Townsend Farquhar.
+In March 1820, Raffles appointed Travers, who had by then had a child, then his acting second assistant, to be Resident and Commandant at Singapore, to replace William Farquhar.
 Although Farquhar had requested the change, he decided that he preferred not to relinquish his position.
 After working a short time in Singapore as an assistant to Farquhar, Travers decided to return to Europe in December.

-Travis eventually returned to his home to Ireland, where he did not again meet Raffles until October 1824.
+Travers eventually returned to his home to Ireland, where he did not again meet Raffles until October 1824.
 Raffles, and to a lesser extent, Travers, were put into financial difficulties by the Panic of 1825, and Travers had some money invested in McQuoid & Company, a concern which went bankrupt in March.
 In April, Travers and Mary moved to London to apartments on South Audley Street.
 Raffles died later that year and Travers continued to visit with Sophia and help her with a biography of Raffles which was published in 1830.

 Travers' diary is a notable work used for understanding Raffles and for understanding that period in East India Company history.
 No volume of his diary before 1813 survives, although excerpts from the earlier period survive in a memorandum prepared by Travers at the request of Raffles second wife.

 Travers died in July 1844 at Leemount, his home in County Cork, Ireland.